LennartFr/2019-7-18-LL-Blockchain-SF/README.md

 ## Knowing our domain.
 ## Who do we need to recruit for our team?
 One architect, one domain expert, two developers, one operations person.
 ## Understand that Blockchain is an enterprise techology that deals with the operation of ledgers and business networks where architecture, security and cryptography play importat roles.
-## Lets take a look: [Transparency from farm to cup](https://www.ibm.com/thought-leadership/blockchainbean/)

 <img src="Garage.png">